I remember when......

 71st AHC "Firebird"

-Many of the old "War horse" B models made it back to the States.
-However, records show that not many did!
-Those that did were used for a myriad of jobs from law enforcement to National Guard.
-Then, at the end of their second life, a small percentage of them "escaped" the scrap yards and melting pot to become displays around the US so the public might see a real Vietnam era "Huey".
+How many of the old "War horse" B models made it back to the States?
+Surviving records show that not many did!
+Those that did were used for training, law enforcement or were sent to the National Guard.
+Then, at the end of their second life, a small percentage of them "escaped" the scrap yards to become displays around the US so the public might see a real authentic Vietnam era "Huey".

-One such UH-1B belonging to the 118th Thunderbirds and was involved in an apparent engine and subsequent autorotation incident on December 29, 1964.
+One such UH-1B belonging to the 118th Thunderbirds did return.
+It was involved in an apparent engine out incident with subsequent autorotation on December 29, 1964.
 The records reveal that no one was killed or injured in the incident and no passengers were on board.
-UH-1B 62-02104 was landed near to a Vietnamese village and sustained some minor damage to include "smiled" skids.
-In addition, it appears some small trees were "chopped" off by the main rotor.
+UH-1B 62-02104 was landed near to a Vietnamese village and sustained some fairly severe damage to include "smiled" skids.
+In addition, it appears some small palm trees were "chopped" off by the main rotor.

 Records also show the crew to have been: